M84 camouflage pattern: Modern use

-The M/84 has been replaced by the M/11 in the Danish Defence in 2018, is only used limited in the Home Guard.
+The M/84 has been replaced by the M/11 in the Danish Defence Forces in 2018, and is only in limited use with the Home Guard.
 It is very sought after by collectors and enthusiasts, due to the quality and rarity.
 Furthermore, both an Urban and Snow version have been produced for commercial use.

 The adoption of the M/11 allowed for the phasing out of the M/01, which took place during a command transition between the 14th and 15th ISAF contingents.